• Home

 Be sure to check the doneness by inserting a toothpick into the center of the loaf.
 If it's not done, allow it to bake for another 5 minutes and check again.

-Recipe can be double and the second loaf easily frozen.
+Recipe can be doubled and the freezes great.
 Allow it to cool completely, double wrap with plastic, then foil.
 Tuck into a plastic bag and freeze.
 It will last up to six months when well wrapped.
-Freeze whole - avoid slicing the loaf until you're ready to serve.
-It will stay more fresh that way.

 Nutrition